siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-12-10-rfc-3261-unraveling-the-session-initiation-protocol-sip.md

   - SIP
 url: rfc-3261-unraveling-session-initiation-protocol-sip
 ---
 In the complex world of telecommunications and internet communication, the Session Initiation Protocol (SIP) stands as a cornerstone technology that has revolutionized how we connect and communicate.
 Defined in RFC 3261, SIP has become the standard protocol for initiating, maintaining, and terminating real-time communication sessions across IP networks.
-This blog post will dive deep into the intricacies of SIP, exploring its architecture, functionality, and profound impact on modern communication technologies.
+This article will dive deep into the intricacies of SIP, exploring its architecture, functionality, and profound impact on modern communication technologies.

 ## Understanding the Context